antonmos/vault-deb/README.md

 Ubuntu packages built regularly with this Makefile are available at [this Launchpad PPA](https://launchpad.net/~buzer/+archive/ubuntu/vault).
-To install the latest Consul packages on your Ubuntu system you just need to add the repository and update the local sources:
+To install the latest Vault packages on your Ubuntu system you just need to add the repository and update the local sources:

     $ sudo apt-add-repository ppa:buzer/vault